 - Not have to worry about black marks on your credit report

 And what about life’s ultimate emergency?
-While Bank on Yourself is a great financial strategy, it can also protect your loved ones if the unexpected happens.
+While Bank on Yourself is a great wealth-building and financing strategy, it can also protect your loved ones if the unexpected happens.
 Unfortunately, untimely death is also a part of life.

-Even if you have the ability to deal with the financial emergencies life throws at you, one-third of adults in the U.S. have no life insurance protection at all, according to LIMRA (“Generations at Risk” – September 2008), and only 20% have enough to not only cover burial expenses, but also the financial hole their passing leaves in their loved ones’ lives.
-(Source: “Coming Up Short” – MarketWatch.com, December 2, 2008)
+Even if you have the ability to deal with the financial emergencies life throws at you, 30% of U.S. households have no life insurance protection at all, according to LIMRA (“Facts About Life 2013″), and 50% of households say they know they need more.

 Whether it’s your car breaking down or an unexpected death, Bank on Yourself should be part of your financial emergency plan.
 Would you like to find out what your bottom-line numbers and results could be if you added Bank On Yourself to your financial plan?
 Simply request a FREE analysis here.